bookofproofs/bookofproofs.github.io/_sources/history/20th-century/taylor-richard.md

 8. Named a Fellow of the Royal Society of London for his contributions to mathematics.
 9. Received the Society of Industrial and Applied Mathematics (SIAM) John von Neumann Award for his lifetime achievements.

-Born 19 May1962, Cambridge, England.
+Born 19 May 1962, Cambridge, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Taylor_Richard/)